securekey/fabric-next/docs/source/chaincode4noah.rst

 .. code:: bash

-    peer chaincode instantiate -n sacc -v 1.0 -c '{"Args":["john","0"]}' -P "OR ('Org1.member','Org2.member')"
+    peer chaincode instantiate -n sacc -v 1.0 -c '{"Args":["john","0"]}' -P "AND ('Org1.member','Org2.member')"

 .. note:: Note the endorsement policy (CLI uses polish notation), which requires an
-          endorsement from either member of Org1 or Org2 for all transactions to **sacc**.
-That is, either Org1 or Org2 must sign the result of executing the `Invoke` on **sacc** for the transactions to be valid.
+          endorsement from both a member of Org1 and Org2 for all transactions to **sacc**.
+That is, both Org1 and Org2 must sign the result of executing the `Invoke` on **sacc** for the transactions to be valid.